deltachat/deltachat-pages/_posts/2022-12-13-decentuidevs.md

 around the interfaces of Telegram and WhatsApp.
 The Android app remains our "flagship" app that is available in various stores, among them Google Play and F-Droid.
-Our [iOS app](https://github.com/deltachat/deltachat-ios) is a self-development using Uikit and Swift bindings to core.
+Our [iOS app](https://github.com/deltachat/deltachat-ios) is a self-development using UIKit and Swift bindings to core.
 It is the youngest sibling in our offerings and also needs more love.

 ### What we offer and how we (not) work